by the International Olympic Committee (IOC) as of November 2018.

 NOC Azerbaijan NOC Azerbaijan

-Azerbaijan is a small country of almost 9.5 million people, slightly smaller than the state of Maine.
+Azerbaijan is a small country of slightly more than 10 million people, and it is slightly smaller than the state of Maine.
 The country considers itself European but is located in Southwest Asia, bordering the Caspian Sea, between Iran and Russia, with a small European portion north of the Caucasus mountain range.
 This is a nation that was part of the Soviet Union -- with a Turkic and majority-Muslim population (93.4%).
 It only regained its independence after the collapse of the Soviet Union in 1991.
 Azerbaijan has yet to resolve its conflict with Armenia over the Azerbaijani Nagorno-Karabakh enclave (largely Armenian populated).
 Azerbaijan has lost 16% of its territory and must support some 800,000 refugees and internally displaced persons as a result of the conflict.
 There is potential for great wealth from petroleum resources which are as yet undeveloped.
 Local scientists consider the Abseron Yasaqligi (Apsheron Peninsula) (including Baku and Sumqayit) and the Caspian Sea to be the ecologically most devastated area in the world because of severe air, soil, and water pollution; soil pollution results from oil spills, from the use of DDT as a pesticide, and from toxic defoliants used in the production of cotton.

 Sport in Azerbaijan dates to antiquity.
 Horseback riding and sports included both men and women.
 Wrestling was one of the most ancient sports practiced.
 Since 1952 athletes from Azerbaijan were part of the Olympic team of the Soviet Union, which placed mostly Russian athletes on the teams for many years.
 Some athletes from Azerbaijan distinguished themselves in the Olympic Games but are recorded in history books as athletes from the Soviet Union.
 The independence of Azerbaijan led to the creation of its own Olympic Committee in 1992.
 A number of athletes have won medals in the Olympic Games since then.